 The stages are known as Tanner stages, named after Professor James Tanner, the child development expert who first identified them.

-The Tanner stages give average dates of development, although there can be significant variation among children and teenagers.
-You should not worry if you reach a stage of puberty before or after your friends do.
+The Tanner stages give average ages of development, although there can be significant variation among children and teenagers.
+You therefore shouldn't worry if you reach a stage of puberty before or after your friends do.

 Tanner stage one

-Tanner stage one describes the changes that take place in your body before the onset of puberty.
-These are sometimes known as pre-pubertal changes.
+Tanner stage one describes the body before the onset of puberty.
+This period is sometimes referred to as pre-pubertal.